 John Sturges’ entertaining adaptation of the Jack Higgins novel starts from a similar premise to that of Alberto Cavalcanti‘s Went the Day Well?

-Michael Caine (pictured at right) is Colonel Kurt Steiner, a rebellious German soldier imprisoned and awaiting sentence for striking a fellow Officer, when Nazi colonel Max Radl (Robert Duvall) offers him the chance to save both his own life and that of his men.
+Michael Caine (pictured at right) is Colonel Kurt Steiner, a rebellious German paratrooper imprisoned and awaiting sentence for striking a fellow Officer (while defending a Polish woman prisoner against brutal treatment from an SS guard), when Nazi colonel Max Radl (Robert Duvall) of the Abwehr (Military Intelligence) offers him the chance to save both his own life and that of his men.

-Steiner is offered the opportunity to lead his men on what appears to be a daring, yet suicidal mission to kidnap Winston Churchill.
+Steiner is offered the opportunity to lead his men on what appears to be a daring, yet suicidal mission to go to England and kidnap Winston Churchill.
+If it becomes impossible to abduct the British leader, their orders are equally explicit – they must kill him.

-They are parachuted into a small English village dressed as Polish soldiers, misleading the locals into believing they are Allies on military exercises.
+They are parachuted into a small East Anglia village dressed as Polish soldiers, misleading the locals into believing they are Allies on military exercises.

-While the commandos await the arrival of the Prime Minister at a nearby country house in Norfolk, one of Steiner’s men rescues a young boy who has fallen in the river.
+While the commandos await the arrival of the Prime Minister at a nearby country house in Norfolk, one of Steiner’s men rescues a young boy who has fallen in the river and is headed for the wheel of a water mill.

-The young boy is rescued but the soldier is killed on a water-wheel and his Nazi uniform revealed to the watching villagers.
+The young boy is rescued but the soldier is killed on the water-wheel and his German uniform (concealed under his Polish uniform) revealed to the watching villagers.

 Colonel Kurt Steiner